 With obesity on the rise, we are spending more money on diet and exercise programs than ever before.
-Unfortunately the results are usually short lived, prompting us into a never ending cycle of spending for our weight loss goals.
-Most of us struggle with weight regulation because we only focus on the amount of calories consumed and burned as if those are the only factors to consider for weight loss.
+Unfortunately the results are usually short-lived, prompting us into a never-ending cycle of spending for our weight loss goals.
+Most of us struggle with weight regulation because we only focus on the number of calories consumed and burned as if those are the only factors to consider for weight loss.
 However, we are forgetting a crucial piece that Traditional Chinese Medicine promotes, which is the element of how our bodies are functioning.
 The missing piece of the weight-loss equation is all about energy, the energy that is responsible for our vitality and controls our body’s function and well-being.
 If that energy is strong and well-balanced, our ability to lose weight and to maintain a healthy weight is greatly enhanced.

-Traditional Chinese Medicine incorporates use of acupuncture, herbs, diet, movement activities, and meditation.
+Traditional Chinese Medicine incorporates the use of acupuncture, herbs, diet, movement activities, and meditation.
 It views health as a matter of building up and conserving energy, or qi.
 When we have an abundant supply of qi flowing through our body, our internal organs and systems can function properly to keep us healthy.

 The major factors that weaken qi are excessive stress, emotional imbalances, inadequate sleep quality/quantity, and poor diet.
 When the body is depleted, we tend to have a difficult time letting go of weight, have lowered energy, and increased food cravings.